Warning Signs for Young People in Abusive Relationships

-Before it Gets Worse: Look for the Red Flag Warning Signs
+Before it Gets Worse: Look for Signs of a Troubled Relationship

 For better or for worse, some couples can't seem to break the unhealthy dynamics that defines their relationship.

-Look for these red flag warnings which characterize unhealthy relationships:
+Look for these indicators which characterize unhealthy relationships:

 - The dynamic often includes drama and intense emotion, leading to several break-ups and reconciliations, usually within a short period of time.